brillout/goldpage/docs/readme.template.md

 - `doNotRenderInBrowser: false` (default value)
   - Slower Performance
     <br/>
-    The page's views (e.g. the page's React components) and view libraries (e.g. React) are loaded, executed, and rendered in the browser.
+    The page's views (e.g. React components) and view libraries (e.g. React) are loaded, executed, and rendered in the browser.
     This can be slow on mobile devices.
   - Interactive
     <br/>
-    Because your page is rendered to the browser's DOM, your page can be stateful and interactive.
+    Because your page is rendered to the browser's DOM, your page's views (e.g. React components) can be stateful and interactive.
 - `doNotRenderInBrowser: true`
   - Increased performance
     <br/>